srstevenson/nb-clean/README.md

 nb-clean check < notebook.ipynb
 ```

-To also check for empty cells, add the `-e`/`--remove-empty-cells` flag.
+To also check for empty cells, add the `-e` or `--remove-empty-cells` flag.
 To
-ignore cell metadata, add the `-m`/`--preserve-cell-metadata` flag, optionally
+ignore cell metadata, add the `-m` or `--preserve-cell-metadata` flag, optionally
 with a selection of metadata fields to ignore.
 To ignore cell outputs, add the
-`-o`/`--preserve-cell-outputs` flag.
+`-o` or `--preserve-cell-outputs` flag.
 To ignore cell execution counts, add the
-`-c`/`--preserve-execution-counts` flag.
+`-c` or `--preserve-execution-counts` flag.
 To ignore notebook metadata, such as
-language version, add the `-n`/`--preserve-notebook-metadata` flag.
+language version, add the `-n` or `--preserve-notebook-metadata` flag.

 `nb-clean` will exit with status code 0 if the notebook is clean, and status
 code 1 if it is not. `nb-clean` will also print details of cell execution